DAGAMBA

 DAGAMBA is a Latvian band formed in 2011.
-The group consists of five members: cellist Valters Pūce, cellist Antons Trocjuks, double bass player Alise Broka, pianist Dainis Tenis and drummer Artūrs Jermaks.
-Throughout DAGAMBA's existence, they have released five albums.
-The group has performed in Latvia, USA, Ukraine, Lithuania, Poland, Italy, Russia, Australia, Estonia, Turkey and other countries.
-The most recent album that they have released is called "Dagamba feat Tchaikovsky".
+The group consists of five members: cellist Valters Pūce, cellist Antons Trocjuks, pianist Dainis Tenis, double bass player Alise Broka and drummer Artūrs Jermaks.
+Throughout DAGAMBA's existence, they have released six albums.
+The group has performed in Latvia, USA, Ukraine, Lithuania, China, Poland, Italy, Russia, Australia, Estonia, Turkey, United Kingdom and other countries.
+The most recent album that they have released is called "Bach Against the Machine".

 History

-The band was formed in 2011 when two classical cellists Valters Pūce from Latvia and Antons Trocjuks from Ukraine decided to leave the cellist group “Melo-M” and created a new instrumental group called “Dagamba”.
-After four years, percussionist Hamidreza Rahbaralam from Iran and pianist Dainis Tenis from Lithuania also joined the group.
-In 2016, drummer Artūrs Jermaks joined the band.
-The newest member of the group, double bass player Alise Broka, joined in 2020.
-According to the band, their music combines different cultures in a way they consider unique.
-The music of "DAGAMBA" is a mix of rock, pop, world and classical music.
-On August 24, 2011 DAGAMBA released their first single “Aplis” (“Circle”).
+DAGAMBA is an instrumental band celebrated for its inventive fusion of classical, rock, and world music elements.
+The group was established in 2011 by Latvian cellist Valters Pūce, initially featuring cellist Antons Trocjuks and beat maker Ričards Čerenkovs (2011-2013).
+In 2015, percussionist Hamidreza Rahbaralam (2015-2020) and pianist Dainis Tenis joined the ensemble.
+The band further expanded in 2016 with the addition of drummer Artūrs Jermaks and welcomed double bass player Alise Broka in 2020.

+DAGAMBA's music is noted for its distinctive blend of rock, pop, world, and classical influences, creating a unique sound that combines various cultural elements.
+Their debut single, “Aplis” (“Circle”), was released on August 24, 2011.